Turquoise Blog’s Favorite MTL Brunch Spots 2019

 Café Zezin (Villeray) – Brazilian-French-Québécois fusion café and weekend brunches

 Last but not least, my brunch discovery of the year!
 Café Zezin is a Brazilian-French-Québécois fusion café, offering delicious brunch plates on weekends.
 It combines everything that’s great in three different cuisines, to present a unique offering to its customers.
 Their eggs Benedict are on point and if you like croissants, try their Bourgeois Croissant!
 They also have some very decadent desserts so make sure to leave some room for one!
 Choose Café Zezin for their Brazilian-French-Québécois fusion cafe and weekend brunches, in Villeray.
-For more on Café Zezin , click here!
+For more on Café Zezin , click here or here!

 UP NEXT: My restaurant review of Ole Tapas (Delicious Spanish tapas & imported products boutique in the West Island)